-- 3. Either the user or a spectator shall enable the Bluetooth connection on his or her cellphone, pair with the MedCap, and open the mobile application. - 4.
-The user will then participate in an outdoor physical activity.
+- 3. Either the user or a spectator enabled the Bluetooth connection on his or her cellphone, paired with the MedCap, and opened the mobile application. - 4.
+The user then participated in an outdoor physical activity.
 An example activity would be a recreational soccer game.

-In order to see results, the user will have to participate in enough activity such that his or her vital signs (core temperature and arterial pressure) rise to the point the algorithm determines an early heat illness warning.
-When this occurs, the mobile application shall alert the user.
-During the time the mobile application is receiving data, it stores these readings in a database that the user can access later.
+In order to see results, the user had to participate in enough activity such that his or her vital signs (core temperature and arterial pressure) rose to the point the algorithm determined an early heat illness warning.
+When this occurred, the mobile application alerted the user.
+During the time the mobile application was receiving data, it stored these readings in a database that the user can access later.
 This historical data can be used at a later time.

-The project specifications will be met if the user's vital signs exceed the limit, the user exhibits symptoms of early heat illness, and the mobile application notifies the user of the early heat illness.
+The project specifications were met when the user's vital signs exceeded the limit, the user exhibited symptoms of early heat illness, and the mobile application notified the user of the early heat illness.
 Symptoms of early heat illness include fatigue, nausea, headache, cramps, drenching sweats, dizziness and fainting [14].
 Additionally, the project specifications can fail to be met if the user experiences a heat illness event but the mobile application does not notify the user before it occurs.
 The other requirement is that historical data is stored.
-If the user is able to navigate the mobile application and display the historical data, then this specification will be met.
+When the user was able to navigate the mobile application and display the historical data, then this specification was met.